arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ### Analog Output Pins (DAC)

-The Nano Matter has **one DAC** with two channels, mapped as follows:
+The Nano Matter has **two DACs** with two channels each, mapped as follows:

 | **Microcontroller Pin** | **Arduino Name** | **Board Pin Output** | **Peripheral** |
 |:-----------------------:|:----------------:|:--------------------:|:--------------:|